The Leader of the Real KKK DM'd Me on Twitter

 Yes, we're using that stigma, but we want to override the negatives with positives.
 We can’t just come right out.
 For every negative act that these pop-up Klans carry out, we need to follow up with four to five positives.
 We’re not racist; we’re pro-white and pro-America.

-If you're not racist, why not start a new organisation than become the leader of one with a long history of racism?
+If you're not racist, why not start a new organization than become the leader of one with a long history of racism?

 Because there has to be someone who stands up and establishes what we're about.
 Myself and the four other Imperial wizards have come to the conclusion that 2013 is the time for that to happen.
-It will be the year that people realise the Klan is not this huge hate organisation.
+It will be the year that people realize the Klan is not a huge hate organization.

 Follow Matthew on Twitter: @matthewfrancey